 Visit The Pass Or Wategos Beach

-Byron Bay is known internationally for it’s epic surf beaches.
-The Pass and Wategos Beach are firm favourites for surfers to catch waves.
+Byron Bay is known internationally for its epic surf beaches.
+The beaches at Byron Bay are some of the best in the country for surfing, with The Pass and Wategos Beach in particular being firm favourites for surfers to catch waves.

 If surfing isn’t your thing and you’d prefer to stay on dry land, take a walk up to The Pass from Main Beach to get a lovely view back over Main Beach.

-The Pass is an elevated viewing platform and is a lovely place to watch the surfers – plus you can often spots dolphins here too!
+The Pass is an elevated viewing platform and is a lovely place to watch the surfers – plus you can often spot dolphins here too!

 You can get some lovely pictures of the staircase overlooking the beach, or you can get some looking out over the ocean.